developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Tools
-Specifies the apps to be listed in the Tools menu of Admin and User Modes. <b>Note</b>: Package names may vary from one Android version to another.
+Specifies the apps to be listed in the Tools menu of Admin and User Modes. <b>Note</b>: Package names might vary from one Android version to another.

 <b>Possible values</b>:
 * Label: string